sedm0784/thereiclippedit/README.markdown

 ## What *Is* This?

-There, I Clipped It is a LIGHTWEIGHT but thoroughly UNHOLY amalgam of scripts, tools, and configuration settings that make it EASY to INSTANTLY squirt your clipboard from your iOS devices to your computers and vice versa.
+There, I Clipped It is a lightweight, cross-platform, and thoroughly UNHOLY amalgam of scripts, tools, and configuration settings that make it EASY to INSTANTLY squirt your clipboard from your iOS devices to your computers and vice versa.

 I made it because it was fun to do, and in order to avoid having to be LOCKED IN to any of the numerous professional solutions for this problem<sup>\*</sup>.